Jackiemin233/MultiGo/README.md

 # MultiGo
-The official implementation of paper "MultiGo"
+The official implementation of the paper "MultiGo"

 This repo is still under construction...